opws/opws-dataset/README.md

 ### password.change

-The "change password" page for users on that site.

-#### url

-URL of the page.

-#### reauth
+The URL of the "change password" page for the logged-in user.
+If the site doesn't have a URL for the logged-in user, this will be in a space-and-plus-separated string denoting where to insert the variable components (such as "username").

+### password.change.reauth

-"no" if you can change password without reauthenticating, "password" if you have to enter the old password.
+"no" if users can change password without reauthenticating, "password" if they have to enter the old password.

-#### usability
+### password.change.usability

 A space-separated token string describing how the password set UI differs from double-blind-entry.